 Expenditure is closely monitored and discussed at budget monitoring meetings.
 Significant differences from actuals compared to projected expenditure are investigated.

-- Analytics procedures on expenditure streams - Detailed testing of expenditure transactions focusing on the areas of greatest risk.
+- Analytical procedures on expenditure streams. - Detailed testing of expenditure transactions focusing on whether expenditure is processed in the correct accounting year.